Degree Requirements

 Academic Standards and Progress in the Program

-Teacher candidates must maintain good standing in the program in order to qualify for student teaching and a recommendation from Southern Connecticut State University for State of Connecticut initial teacher certification.
+Teacher candidates must maintain good standing in the program to qualify for student teaching and receive a recommendation from Southern Connecticut State University for State of Connecticut initial teacher certification.
 They also must demonstrate the following:

 - Personal attitudes and dispositions that will affect their performance as a teacher;